Advanced data security for Azure SQL Database

 Advanced data security is a unified package for advanced SQL security capabilities.
 It includes functionality for discovering and classifying sensitive data, surfacing and mitigating potential database vulnerabilities, and detecting anomalous activities that could indicate a threat to your database.
 It provides a single go-to location for enabling and managing these capabilities.

 Advanced data security (ADS) provides a set of advanced SQL security capabilities, including data discovery & classification, vulnerability assessment, and Advanced Threat Protection.

-- Data discovery & classification (currently in preview) provides capabilities built into Azure SQL Database for discovering, classifying, labeling & protecting the sensitive data in your databases.
+- Data discovery & classification provides capabilities built into Azure SQL Database for discovering, classifying, labeling & protecting the sensitive data in your databases.
 It can be used to provide visibility into your database classification state, and to track the access to sensitive data within the database and beyond its borders.

 - Vulnerability assessment is an easy to configure service that can discover, track, and help you remediate potential database vulnerabilities.
 It provides visibility into your security state, and includes actionable steps to resolve security issues, and enhance your database fortifications.

 - Advanced Threat Protection detects anomalous activities indicating unusual and potentially harmful attempts to access or exploit your database.
 It continuously monitors your database for suspicious activities, and provides immediate security alerts on potential vulnerabilities, SQL injection attacks, and anomalous database access patterns.
 Advanced Threat Protection alerts provide details of the suspicious activity and recommend action on how to investigate and mitigate the threat.